-In this portion of the interview of James Montgomery, he provides frank and candid recollections of race relations in the practice of law.
+In this interview, attorney James Montgomery provides frank and candid recollections of race relations in the practice of law.
 Despite, or perhaps because of, the pain of being excluded by fellow law students from study groups and being the victim of expressed and implicit bias, Mr. Montgomery rose to be one of the most respected Chicago trial lawyers ever.
-He explained that it has been his goal in life to elevate the perception of black lawyers in the community and expressed optimism about some of the changes in the practice of law.
+He explained that it has been his life goal to elevate the perception of Black lawyers in the community and expressed optimism about some of the changes in the practice of law.

 You may also want to watch James Montgomery Inspiring Lawyers To Serve.